Corona measures and sector plans

 Working from home and advice for working on location

 You and your employees may work on location again.
-You no longer need to keep 1.5 metres' distance on the workfloor.
+You no longer need to be distanced from each other on the work floor.
 The government urges employers to make it possible for their staff to work from home, for example for employees who worry about their health.
-For employees who have symptoms, the advice remains: stay at home, and take a corona self-test.
+For employees who are sick, the advice remains: stay at home.

 Read more advice for working from home and on location.